-It is an adverse reaction to the ingestion of alcohol caused by a deficiency of the enzyme Aldehyde Dehydrogenase (ALDH) that is needed to metabolise the alcohol into acetic acid (vinegar).
-Alcohol unless broken down is toxic to our body.
-An immediate immune response is triggered and symptoms typical to an allergy occur trying to get rid of the toxins.
+An adverse reaction to the ingestion of alcohol caused by a deficiency of the enzyme that is needed to breakdown alcohol.
+Alcohol unless broken down is toxic to our body and an immediate immune response is triggered causing symptoms typical to an allergy.

 The commonest abnormal reaction to alcohol is seen in persons from an oriental background, who get flushing, increased heart rate, and symptoms of reduced blood pressure.
 This is sometimes referred to as 'oriental flushing syndrome'.
 Approximately 50% of Chinese, Japanese, and Koreans are deficient in ALDH, and this has been reported to be protective against the development of alcoholism.